Save More with Tax Credits for Energy-Efficient Home Improvements While You Still Can

 Energy efficient home improvement credit

-- Beginning with the 2023 tax year (tax returns filed now, in early 2024), the credit is equal to 30% of the costs for all eligible home improvements made during the year.
+- The credit is equal to 30% of the costs for all eligible home improvements made during the year.

-- It is also expanded to cover the cost of certain biomass stoves and boilers, electric panels and related equipment, and home energy audits.
+- The cost of certain biomass stoves and boilers, electric panels and related equipment, and home energy audits may be covered.

 - $2,000 for electric or natural gas heat pump water heaters, electric or natural gas heat pumps, and biomass stoves and boilers (for this one category, the $1,200 annual limit may be exceeded).

-For eligible home improvements after 2024, no credit will be allowed unless the manufacturer of any purchased item creates a product identification number for the item, and the person claiming the credit includes the number on their tax return.
+But a word of warning: For eligible home improvements beginning in 2025, no credit will be allowed unless the manufacturer of any purchased item creates a product identification number for the item, and the person claiming the credit includes the number on their tax return.

-Finally, the revised credit will be extended through 2032.
+For now, the revised credit is extended through 2032.

 Residential clean energy credit

-The second credit homeowners are eying is the current Residential Energy Efficient Property Credit, which also gets a new name under the Inflation Reduction Act.
-It's now called the Residential Clean Energy Credit.
-The credit, which was scheduled to expire in 2024, is extended through 2034.
+The second credit homeowners are eyeing is the Residential Clean Energy Credit under the IRA.
+The credit, which was scheduled to expire last year, is extended through 2034.

-In addition to a name change and extension, the IRA also boosts the credit amount.
+The IRA effectively boosted the tax break's amount.
 Previously, the credit was worth 26% of the cost to install qualifying systems that use solar, wind, geothermal, biomass or fuel cell power to produce electricity, heat water or regulate the temperature in your home.
 (The credit for fuel cell equipment is limited to $500 for each one-half kilowatt of capacity.)

-The scope of the credit is also adjusted.
-Starting in 2023, it no longer applies to biomass furnaces and water heaters, but it will apply to battery storage technology with a capacity of at least three-kilowatt hours.
+The IRA also affected the scope of the credit.
+It no longer applies to biomass furnaces and water heaters, but does apply to battery storage technology with a capacity of at least three-kilowatt hours.

 Alternative fuel refueling property credit

-The Alternative Fuel Refueling Property Credit (also known as the EV charger tax credit) is extended through 2032.
 For homeowners, the credit is worth 30% of the costs of "qualified alternative fuel vehicle refueling property" installed in the home, up to $1,000.
+(This includes equipment used to recharge an electric vehicle).

-Starting in the 2023 tax year, the credit applies to the purchase of "bidirectional" charging equipment, which can charge the battery of an electric vehicle and allow you to discharge electricity from the battery back out to the electric grid.
+The credit also applies to the purchase of "bidirectional" charging equipment, which can charge the battery of an electric vehicle and allow you to discharge electricity from the battery back out to the electric grid.

 High-efficiency electric home rebates

-Although not a tax credit, the High-Efficiency Electric Home Rebate Program is also designed to help American families "go green."
-The program, added by the IRA, will provide rebates to low- and middle-income families who purchase energy-efficient electric appliances.
+Although not a tax credit, the High-Efficiency Electric Home Rebate Program was also designed to help American families "go green" under the IRA.
+The program provides rebates to low- and middle-income families who purchase energy-efficient electric appliances.
 To qualify for a rebate, your family's total annual income must be less than 150% of the median income where you live.

-Qualifying homeowners can get rebates as high as:
+Qualifying homeowners may get rebates as high as:

 - $840 for a stove, cooktop, range, oven, or heat pump clothes dryer;